Miles Per Smiles: Using Factory Parts for Cold Air

 Much more volume in the box (8.7L of air available at WOT) means increased pressure drop, more air flowing over the surface of the filter, and a filter that flows better than stock even when dirty (roughly 1100cfm clean, just over 700cfm filthy).
 Add to this the ram air/cooling effect from the inner lamp opening, and we’re dropping inlet charge temps (via heat soak reduction time).
 That alone can net a solid 7-9HP consistently.
 And that’s the key word in any bolt-on.
 CONSISTENCY.

 Some people are all about that bass… I’m more of a volume fan.
-Hellcat lower air box and filter swap complete on the driver.
+And letting the 5.7 breathe is really where the secret lies.
+The have bigger lungs than you may expect.

 Next time, we’ll discuss the physics of retaining that silencer-equipped inlet tube, and the long-term benefits of this roughly 30-minute DIY, (mostly) factory-part upgrade, and see what she does with that Stage 1 PCM (and a few additional tweaks to the code) and some exhaust work.